 Thank you for visiting my site.

 I am an Assistant Professor of Philosophy and Data Ethics at the University of Oregon.
-I research the epistemic and ethical implications of the use of computational methods and technologies in science and society.
+I research the epistemic and ethical implications of the design, development and deployment of computational methods and technologies in science and society.

 You can find some of my publications on the following philosophical issues related to computational methods and data science (starting from most recent) here:

 - On why we shouldn’t let deep neural networks (or pigeons) replace medical professionals in clinical settings.
 (Forthcoming in Bioethics)

 - On explaining epistemic opacity in computational methods (Preprint).
 (Forthcoming in Science and Art of Simulation II: Epistemic Opacity in Computer Simulation and Machine Learning)

 - On understanding computer simulations as scientific instruments. (in Foundations of Science)